vivekmunde/duxact/README.md

 The components can access the `state` by connecting to the `store`.
 This connection is done by subscribing to the `state`.
 To subscribe to the state and its changes, a combination of higher order component `connect` & state-to-props mapping (also called as selector) is used.
 Let's name this mapping function as `mapStateToProps`.
 The function `mapStateToProps` receives the complete application `state` object and should return **only the required state** (which the consuming/subscribing component is expected to receive) from the complete application state object.
 So the function `mapStateToProps` is nothing but a selector of state which selects only the needed data from state and passes it as props to the component. `mapStateToProps` is called every time there is a change in the application `state`.
 The function `mapStateToProps` receives the latest state.

-`duxact` uses [**deep comparision**](https://github.com/vivekmunde/duxact#deep-comparison) to detect changes in the selected state and it triggers rerendering only if the selected state has changed.
-This mechanism is explained in detail in the later part of documentation titled as `Deep comparision`.
+`duxact` uses [**deep comparison**](https://github.com/vivekmunde/duxact#deep-comparison) to detect changes in the selected state and it triggers rerendering only if the selected state has changed.

 The higher order components `connect` or `connectState` are used to subscribe for the `state` changes by using the `mapStateToProps` mapping/selector. `connect` or `connectState` accepts `mapStateToProps` as an argument.